 Faculty of Arts & Humanities

-Senior Lecturer, Department of Classics and Ancient History
+Professor in Department of Classics and Ancient History

 Jennifer joined the university in 2004, after completing a doctorate on Ovid's exile poetry, and teaches courses including 'Love and Sex in Ancient Poetry' and 'The World of Catullus'.
 Her current research explores how later ages have responded to same-sex love in antiquity and, in particular, how receptions of Rome have contributed to the construction of modern homosexual identities.